stefanionescu/yc-cofounder-matching-bot/README.md

 * Automatically change your profile location and **search for cofounders in different cities**
 * **Filter potential cofounders** depending on your shared interests
 * **Save founder profiles** and **contact them** using your own template messages
-* **Use ChatGPT to filter profiles**, depending on your cofounder criteria
+* **Use OpenAI API to filter profiles**, depending on your cofounder criteria
 * Receive **reports on your email** and see how many founder profiles were skipped, saved and contacted
 * Run the bot with or without Docker

 ## Caveats

 This bot works best if you set up your Cofounder Matching profile in such a way that it already filters for the right candidates.
 For example, the bot doesn't check by default if a founder is technical or not.
-You can specify that requirement on your profile or use the ChatGPT integration to filter for tech cofounders.
+You can specify that requirement on your profile or use the OpenAI integration to filter for tech cofounders.

 Moreover, the current version of the bot doesn't check whether a founder has a specific idea, has the same timing as you or if they fall within a specific age range.
 If you'd like any of these features to be added, let me know by [creating an Issue](https://github.com/stefanionescu/yc-cofounder-matching-bot/issues).